zephyrproject-rtos/trusted-firmware-m/readme.md

 *Note:* The software implementation contained in this project is designed to be a reference implementation of the Arm Platform Security Architecture (PSA).
-It currently does not implement all the features of that architecture, however we expect the code to evolve over 2018 along with the specifications.
+It currently does not implement all the features of that architecture, however we expect the code to evolve along with the specifications.

 `Terms 'TFM' and 'TF-M' are commonly used in documents and code and both refer to Trusted Firmware M.`